SCER-utv/ML-SDCC-queue-architecture-latest/readme-new.md

 * **Design Rationale (Experiment Isolation):** This specific path structure was chosen to mantain train & test consistency over multiple runs.
   * *A/B Testing:* By saving the auto-split `train.csv`, `test.csv`, and the final `results.json` inside a permanent `experiments/my_custom_test/` folder, the user can run multiple subsequent jobs pointing to the exact same experiment name.
 This allows them to test different cluster sizes (e.g., 5 workers vs 10 workers) or different hyperparameters on the *exact same random split*, guaranteeing scientifically valid comparisons.
 ---

+## Dataset Management: Preconfigured vs. Custom Workflows

+A core architectural strength of this system is its completely *Data-Agnostic* design.
+To ensure data security, prevent collisions during concurrent job executions, and guarantee scientific reproducibility, the Master node's `resolve_paths` function handles S3 routing dynamically.

+It seamlessly manages two distinct ingestion logic flows without requiring manual code changes:

+### A. Preconfigured Datasets (Gold Standard Benchmarking)
+Built-in support for known academic datasets (e.g., *Airlines* for classification, *Taxi* for regression) defined directly within the system's `config.json`.
+The CLI allows the user to simply select the dataset name and its size variant (e.g., *1M rows* or *100k rows*).

+* **Immutable S3 Routing:** The Master automatically resolves read-only S3 paths for Train and Test sets (e.g., `s3://<bucket>/datasets/airlines/1M/train.csv`).
+* **Design Rationale (Strict Reproducibility):** The data-split phase is entirely bypassed.
+By forcing the system to read from pre-partitioned, standardized files, we guarantee that every benchmark run evaluates the exact same records.
+This eliminates variance caused by random splitting, ensuring that any difference in metrics or execution time is strictly due to the distributed architecture or hyperparameter tuning.
+* **Auto-Optimized Hyperparameters:** The CLI offers the option to use "Golden Standard" parameters.
+The system automatically injects pre-calculated, grid-searched hyperparameter configurations (e.g., `max_depth`, `min_samples_split`, `max_features`) specifically tuned to maximize accuracy/RMSE for the chosen dataset and forest size.
+* **Centralized Metrics:** Evaluation logs for these datasets are automatically routed to a dedicated, organized directory (`s3://<bucket>/metrics/gold_standard/<dataset_name>/<variant>/results_<job_id>.json`), making it easy to aggregate historical benchmark data.

+### B. Custom Datasets (Bring Your Own Data)
+Users can provide any raw `.csv` dataset by simply pasting its `s3://` URL into the interactive CLI.
+The system dynamically adapts to the new schema while protecting the user's data integrity.

+* **Target Feature Masking:** The user specifies the exact target column name (e.g., "Label" or "Price") in the CLI.
+Workers dynamically detect and drop this column during the training and inference phases, completely preventing data leakage.
+* **Flexible Hyperparameter Tuning:** Since "Golden Standard" parameters cannot exist for unseen data, the CLI adapts by offering two choices: use Scikit-Learn's default parameters or manually input a complete Grid Configuration (`max_depth`, `min_samples_leaf`, `criterion`, etc.) for each worker.
+* **Streaming Auto-Split:** If the user provides a single monolithic file, the CLI flags `needs_split=True`.
+To prevent RAM saturation on the Master node, the split is performed in **Streaming Mode** (reading and writing line-by-line via `boto3`).
+* **Dynamic Path Generation & Experiment Isolation:** This is where the `resolve_paths` routing shines.
+Data is dynamically routed to `s3://<bucket>/experiments/<experiment_name>/` (if the user provides a name) or a temporary `s3://<bucket>/splits/<job_id>/` directory.
+* **Design Rationale (A/B Testing Consistency):** This specific path structure was chosen to maintain Train & Test consistency over multiple runs.
+By saving the auto-split `train.csv`, `test.csv`, and the final `results.json` inside a permanent `experiments/my_custom_test/` folder, the user can run multiple subsequent jobs pointing to the exact same experiment name.
+This allows them to test different cluster sizes (e.g., 5 workers vs 10 workers) or different hyperparameters on the *exact same random split*, guaranteeing scientifically valid comparisons and preventing dataset collision in a multi-user cloud environment.